Medicare & Medicaid

 Medicaid is a joint federal and state public assistance program for financing health care for low-income people.
 It pays for health care services for those with low incomes or very high medical bills relative to income and assets.
 It is the largest public payer of long-term care services.

 Medicaid pays for certain health services and nursing home care for people with low incomes and limited assets.
 Eligibility is usually based on income and personal financial resources.
 So, to qualify for Medicaid you may have to spend down your assets.
 It's important to know that Medicaid benefits may vary by state.
-To find out the eligibility requirements in your state, visit this websiteto find out the eligibility requirements in your state opens in new window.
+To find out the eligibility requirements in your state, visit this website.